 - Women are naturally good caretakers.
 Therefore, they shouldn’t be pursuing a big career.

 - Men are naturally dominant.
-Therefore, they should if they dominate their partners.
+Therefore, they should dominate their partners.

 - Men are less emotional, on average.
 Therefore, they shouldn’t bother practicing vulnerability.

-Now while you can’t get rid of your fallacies, you can learn to manage them better.
+We all have these fallacies.
+And their intensity is always proportional to the intensity of our breakup.
+The more traumatic it is, the more certain we are that our fallacies are truth.
+And while you can’t get rid of them, you can learn to manage them better.
 The way you do this comes down to acknowledgment and self-awareness.

-First, you must consistently and consciously acknowledge what these fallacies really are: not scientific facts but only rationalizations and over-simplifications.
+First, you must consistently and consciously acknowledge what these fallacies really are: not facts but mere rationalizations and over-simplifications.
 Then, you must get good at noticing those fallacies so you can act against them when they appear and avoid cultivating any sort of delusional worldviews based on them.